sata-deep/Interstitial-Finder/README.md

     Pymatgen

     ## **Installation**
-Author

-Developed by Satadeep Bhattacharjee at IKST Bangalore.
 The GUI is intuitively designed for ease of use while maintaining robust functionality for defect analysis.
 Ensure you have **Python** installed on your machine.
 Clone the repository and install the required dependencies:
 ```bash
 pip install -r requirements.txt